Last updated: May 29th, 2023 at 04:31 am

 Cons of Boiler Heat Only Systems

-- Initial Installation: Cost The upfront cost of installing a boiler heat only system can be higher compared to other heating systems.
-This is due to the complexity of the installation process, including the need for pipework, radiators, and potentially underfloor heating systems.
+- Initial Installation: The upfront cost of installing oil, Electric or gas boilers heat only system can be higher compared to other central heating systems.
+This is due to the complexity of the installation process, including the need for pipework, expansion vessel, radiators, and potentially underfloor heating systems.
 However, it’s essential to consider the long-term energy savings and efficiency benefits.

-- Space Requirements: Boiler heat only systems typically require dedicated space for the boiler unit, expansion tank, and associated equipment.
+- Space Requirements: Boiler heat only systems typically require dedicated space for the boiler unit, feed and expansion tank / expansion vessel and associated equipment.
 This consideration should be taken into account during the planning phase, especially if space is limited in your property.

 - Dependency on a Single Heating Source: Boiler heat only systems rely on a single heating source, such as gas, oil, or electricity.
 This means that a disruption or failure of the fuel source can temporarily interrupt the heating supply.
 It’s crucial to have backup plans or alternative heating options in place to mitigate such situations.